 The Washington governor does not have Gillibrand’s problem at all; he’s identified himself clearly as the candidate who is making climate change his sole priority.
 The furor over the Green New Deal helped make “his” issue even more paramount in the national debate, but also gave other candidates a way to show themselves as credibly urgent about climate change.
 If voters or the media get notably tired of listening to senators, Inslee’s non-Washington résumé could help him.

-The latest to qualify by virtue of the polling threshold, the former Colorado governor (and Denver mayor) is clearly running as a self-identified “moderate,” presumably competing with Biden and Klobuchar (and perhaps O’Rourke) for voters alarmed at the party’s leftward tilt.
+The former Colorado governor (and Denver mayor) is clearly running as a self-identified “moderate,” presumably competing with Biden and Klobuchar (and perhaps O’Rourke) for voters alarmed at the party’s leftward tilt.
 Like Klobuchar, his relatively close proximity to Iowa gives him a bit of an advantage if he can get traction there.
-But both his ideological and geographical base could receive an existential threat if Colorado senator Michael Bennet jumps into the race, which he’s recently said he very well might.
+But both his ideological and geographical base were undermined by the candidacy of his former aide and Colorado senator Michael Bennet.

 At first the only candidate to qualify for the debates via the grassroots fundraising method, and now also qualifying in the polls, is entrepreneur and social-media sensation Andrew Yang, who has developed a significant and quite young following with his self-consciously quirky persona and a universal basic income proposal.
 If he can translate his online charisma to a debate stage, he could make some waves.